-We had been to Chiang Mai once before without kids, but felt that we hadn’t really “seen it”.
+We had been to Chiang Mai once before without kids, a time when we could easily be backpacking in Thailand.
+Even having been to Chiang Mai before, it was one place that we felt we hadn’t really “seen it”.
 At that time, we had only a couple of days so our time was focused on a few Chiang Mai highlights which included a Thai cooking class (we highly recommend), a hike and a visit to Wat Phrathat Doi Suthep.
 When we planned our Thailand itinerary with our children, we knew we wanted to experience Chiang Mai for families and easily put together list of top 5 things to do in Chiang Mai with kids.

 Chiang Mai with Kids